kaysond/trafficjam/CONTRIBUTING.md

 For information on how `trafficjam` and its tests are structured, please see [ARCHITECTURE.md](architecture.md)

 ## Style
-Please follow the coding style that is used.
-Since this is a bash script, use tabs for indentation.
+Please use [`shfmt`](https://github.com/mvdan/sh) for formatting.
 For readability and ease of understanding, use long forms of arguments where possible.